What should I do if my DSL/Fibre fixed internet is not working?

 This will verify if the cause is in the device you are browsing the internet on.
 If you can access the internet on another device, the fault is in the specific device (computer, mobile phone, etc.), not with Vodafone's internet.

-Verify that the correct LEDs are lit (for DSL Fixed Internet).
+Verify that the correct LEDs are lit.

 Your Wi-Fi network may be interfering with nearby networks.